joebangles/second-brain/README.md

 - **Stop waits for processing**: When you stop, pending utterances continue processing and responses are delivered before `stopped` is sent
 - **Multiple record cycles**: Stop and start multiple times without reconnecting
 - **Partial text flush**: If you stop mid-utterance, any pending partial text is automatically enqueued for processing
+- **Chat queries**: Send text queries at any time; they use semantic memory retrieval and bypass the transcription pipeline

 ## Development